-This page includes updates, meal distribution information, remote student learning information, and FAQs.
+This page includes support for gifted education, meal distribution information, remote student learning information, FAQs, and regular covid updates.
 CMS resources also include community update videos in English and Spanish; ELL resources; a robust instructional continuity plan with videos for implementation and plans for teaching and learning; and resources on educating and supporting exceptional children such as an EC continuity plan and recording, distance learning services call script, and FAQ related to IEP meetings, evaluations, and placement.

 Chicago Public Schools

-This page contains remote learning guidance for educators and parents; FAQ for diverse learner supports and services; district community updates; COVID-19 FAQ; and enrichment learning resources, which contain resource packets including independent projects and enrichment resources and activities separated by grade (Pre K-8 and high school); digital resources; activities to stay active at home; and high school reading materials.
+This page contains grading and promotion requirements, remote learning guidance for educators and parents; links to remote learning packets separated by grade in English and Spanish; FAQ for diverse learner supports and services; at-home health and wellness resources; district community updates; COVID-19 FAQ; and enrichment learning resources, which contain resource packets including independent projects and materials separated by grade (Pre K-8 and high school); digital resources; activities to stay active at home; and high school reading materials.

 District of Columbia Public Schools